NewtonLabUWM/Misc_Bioinformatics/README.md

 3. <b>subsetFASTQ.sh.</b> Subset a large FASTQ into smaller ones.
 Was helpful when learning error rates on a large dataset in dada2.

 4. <b>fastaToCSV.sh.</b> Have a FASTA file?
 Want to work with it in Excel or R?
 Use this.
-Remember to make it executable: `chmod u+x fastaToCSV.sh` The result is a spreadsheet with two columns, "Headers" and "FASTA."
+The result is a spreadsheet with two columns, "Headers" and "FASTA."

 ## ARG_tools